 Executed well, a phishing attack can extract far more than domain credentials from your organization.
 An attacker can use phishing attacks as a base to trick employees into downloading and running malicious software, in turn providing an attacker with a long-term, often undetected foothold inside the network, side stepping traditional security controls.
 Such a foothold is then often used to gain further access to corporate resources, such as file shares, from which assets can then be extracted.

 A more determined attacker can go a stage further still.
 By enumerating the versions of client-side software, including the browser and plug-ins (in Java for example), as soon as an employee browses a malicious website after clicking a link in a phishing email, the attacker is able to identify and attempt to exploit any vulnerable client-side software accessible via the web-browser.
 If successful, the attacker would obtain a foothold within your network without the need even to prompt for the download of malicious software.

-The first stage of any plan to mitigate the risk posed to an organisation by phishing attacks is to measure the current level of susceptibility by performing a controlled attack against employees.
-Such an attack would ideally target a subset of employees from each department within the organisation.
-If appropriate, employees and departments from different offices should also be included within the test, in order to allow for the identification of any trends across the entire organisation.
+The first stage of any plan to mitigate the risk posed to an organization by phishing attacks is to measure the current level of susceptibility by performing a controlled attack against employees.
+Such an attack would ideally target a subset of employees from each department within the organization.
+If appropriate, employees and departments from different offices should also be included within the test, in order to allow for the identification of any trends across the entire organization.
 The data returned by such an assessment is invaluable in gauging current levels of susceptibility and providing information such as: